georgetown-cset/article-linking/README.md

 cross-dataset article linking.
 Note that we use "article" very loosely, although in a way that to our knowledge is fairly consistent across corpora.
 Books, for example, are included.

-For each article in arXiv, WOS, CNKI, Dimensions, and Microsoft Academic Graph, we normalized titles, abstracts, and author last names, and then considered each group of articles within or across datasets that shared at least three of the following (non-null) metadata fields:
+For each article in arXiv, WOS, CNKI, Dimensions, Papers With Code, and Microsoft Academic Graph, we normalized titles, abstracts, and author last names, and then considered each group of articles within or across datasets that shared at least three of the following (non-null) metadata fields:

 *  Normalized title
 *  Normalized abstract